MAGBOY/legal/privacy.md

 If you have questions about deleting or correcting your personal data please contact our support team.

-RIZN Media, LLC ("The Changelog") operates thechangelog.com.
+RIZN Media, LLC ("The Changelog", "our", "we") operates thechangelog.com.
 It is The Changelog's policy to respect your privacy regarding any information we may collect while operating our websites.

 ### Website Visitors

 Like most website operators, The Changelog collects non-personally-identifying information of the sort that web browsers and servers typically make available, such as the browser type, language preference, referring site, and the date and time of each visitor request.
-The Changelog's purpose in collecting non-personally identifying information is to better understand how The Changelog's visitors use its website.
-From time to time, The Changelog may release non-personally-identifying information in the aggregate, e.g., by publishing a report on trends in the usage of its website.
+Our purpose in collecting non-personally identifying information is to better understand how our visitors use our website and services.
+From time to time, we may release non-personally-identifying information in the aggregate, e.g., by publishing a report on trends in the usage of its website.

 The Changelog also collects potentially personally-identifying information like Internet Protocol (IP) addresses for logged in users and for users viewing apps shared with The Changelog.
 The Changelog only discloses logged in user and commenter IP addresses under the same circumstances that it uses and discloses personally-identifying information as described below, except that blog commenter IP addresses are visible and disclosed to the administrators of the blog where the comment was left.

 ### Gathering of Personally-Identifying Information

-Certain visitors to The Changelog's websites choose to interact with The Changelog in ways that require The Changelog to gather personally-identifying information.
-The amount and type of information that The Changelog gathers depends on the nature of the interaction.
+Certain visitors to The Changelog choose to interact with it in ways that require us to gather personally-identifying information.
+The amount and type of information that we gather depends on the nature of the interaction.
 For example, we ask visitors who sign up for an account at The Changelog.com to provide a name and email address.
-Those who engage in transactions with The Changelog – by purchasing a paid plan, for example, are asked to provide additional information, including as necessary the personal and financial information required to process those transactions.
+Those who engage in transactions with The Changelog – by purchasing a Pro membership, for example, are asked to provide additional information, including as necessary the personal and financial information required to process those transactions.
 In each case, The Changelog collects such information only insofar as is necessary or appropriate to fulfill the purpose of the visitor's interaction with The Changelog.
 The Changelog does not disclose personally-identifying information other than as described below.
 And visitors can always refuse to supply personally-identifying information, with the caveat that it may prevent them from engaging in certain website-related activities.

 ### Aggregated Statistics

-The Changelog may collect statistics about the behavior of visitors to its websites.
-For instance, The Changelog may track views on shared apps to determine usage of the service.
+The Changelog may collect statistics about the behavior of our visitors.
+For instance, we track views and clicks on a post to determine usage and engagement.
 The Changelog may display this information publicly or provide it to others.
 However, The Changelog does not disclose personally-identifying information other than as described below.

 ### Protection of Certain Personally-Identifying Information